AdobeDocs/workfront.en/help/classic/workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md

    >
    >

-1. (Optional) Further organize the Work List, as described in the section [Group and sort by Date, Project, and Priority](#group-and-sort-by-date-project-and-priority). in this article.
+1. (Optional) Further organize the Work List, as described in the section [Group and sort by Date, Project, and Priority](#group-and-sort-by-date-project-and-priority) in this article.

 ## Group and sort by Date, Project, and Priority {#group-and-sort-by-date-project-and-priority}